 For 20 years, Certara and our partners have used virtual patients to accelerate bringing medicines to all patients.

-Drug-drug interactions (DDIs), which occur when two or more drugs interact with each other, are a major safety concern in drug development.
+Drug-drug interactions (DDIs), which occur when two or more drugs interact with each other, are a major drug development safety concern.
 Unmanageable DDIs have led to the withdrawal of numerous drugs.
 However, it’s not feasible to assess all potential DDIs in clinical studies, especially in populations like the elderly, children, and pregnant women.
-Furthermore, the rise in use of drug therapies has been associated with an increased risk for an adverse drug event.
+Furthermore, the rise in use of multiple drug therapies has been associated with an increased adverse drug event risk.
 DDIs are especially important to predict in the elderly since an estimated 50% of Medicare beneficiaries receive 5 or more medications.

 Modeling and simulation can use in vitro observations to predict potential clinical DDIs.
 Certara’s Simcyp PBPK Simulator is the industry-leading platform for physiologically-based pharmacokinetic (PBPK) modeling and simulation, adopted by top global pharmaceutical companies and 11 global regulatory agencies.
 Simcyp PBPK models allow investigation of metabolic DDIs due to competitive enzyme inhibition, mechanism-based inhibition, enzyme induction, and polypharmacy.
 These models can even be used in lieu of some prospective DDI studies, saving significant time and money.

 Dosing is a critical decision in testing potential therapeutics for COVID-19, because drugs affect patients differently.
 The dose has to be high enough to be effective but low enough to avoid toxic side effects and not waste critically-needed drugs.
-Likewise, determining which candidate vaccines for COVID-19 are best for various populations cannot be answered quickly enough through traditional development timelines.
+Likewise, determining the COVID-19 vaccine dosing strategy for special populations like children cannot be answered quickly enough through traditional development timelines.

-Biosimulation can help determine the optimal dose.
+Biosimulation can help answer these questions.
 Certara is contributing to more efficient therapeutic and vaccine development, supporting more than 24 COVID programs:

 - Launching COVID-19 Pharmacology Resource Center to aid scientists in determining the optimal dose of therapeutics